actuallyrizzn/courtlistener-sdk/docs/project-plan.md

-# CourtListener SDK Project Plan
+# CourtListener SDK Project Plan (Unofficial)

 ## Overview
-This project plan outlines the development of a comprehensive Python SDK for the CourtListener REST API (v4.1).
+This project plan outlines the development of a comprehensive **unofficial** Python SDK for the CourtListener REST API (v4.1).
 The SDK will provide easy access to legal data including case law, dockets, judges, opinions, financial disclosures, and citation networks.

+**⚠️ Important Notice**: This is an unofficial SDK developed by the community and is not affiliated with, endorsed by, or officially supported by CourtListener or Free Law Project.

 ## Project Structure